-- Monday – OFF
+- Monday: OFF

-- Tuesday – practice or mid-week game
+- Tuesday: Practice or mid-week game

-- Wednesday – practice, mid-week game, or tournament start
+- Wednesday: Practice, mid-week game, or tournament start

-- Thursday – practice or tournament start
+- Thursday: OFF or Practice or tournament start

-- Thursday thru Sunday – tournament play
+- Thursday thru Sunday: Tournament play

-Player Promotion and Exposure
+Player Promotion and Exposure:

-To help you in your pursuit of college baseball, we do our best to help promote our players by preparing our players mentally and physically via our practices and games and by playing in quality showcase tournaments.
-We also do our best to promote the Midwest Bruin Baseball organization, and more importantly, promote the players in the program through social media, our website, and also direct networking with colleges, coaches, etc.
+To help you in your pursuit of college baseball and beyond, we do prepare our players mentally and physically via our practices, games, and training sessions.
+We hold our athletes to very high standards, invest major time and energy into personal development, and compete in quality team showcase events in the Fall and Summer.
+We also do our best to promote the Midwest Bruins, and more importantly, promote the players in the program through social media, our website, and also direct networking with colleges, coaches, etc.

 WE WOULD LIKE TO THANK YOU FOR YOUR INTEREST IN MIDWEST BRUIN BASEBALL!

-If you have interest in being a part of the Midwest Bruins organization, please fill out our ONLINE Tryout Registration Form by clicking here:
+*Please fill out our ONLINE Tryout Registration Form by clicking here: